 Make and model number label

-If you do have a label, inputting make and model number in Amazon will likely give you a list of suitable blades.
-I like to use genuine parts if possible, the fit and quality is usually best.
+If you do have a label, inputting the make and model numbers in Amazon will likely give you a list of suitable blades.
+I like to use genuine parts if possible, the fit and quality are usually best.
 A good seller will list the part number also, which brings us to the second way to identify the correct blade.

 Blade Part Number

 Every mower blade has a part number stamped into the body.
 The numbers are unique to that part and very often just typing said number in google will offer a list of sellers.
 However, I know blade part numbers can be difficult to spot, years of grass clippings and corrosion, etc.

 Check out the Amazon lawnmower blade link below.Amazon Lawnmower Blade